Cebuano grammar: With location subject

-Here, the location/indirect object lata is marked with ang, the general direct noun marker.
-The suffix -an indicates that the noun in the direct case (lata) is also the location of the action, which would not have been known otherwise.
+Here, the location/indirect object láta is marked with ang, the general direct noun marker.
+The suffix -an indicates that the noun in the direct case (láta) is also the location of the action, which would not have been known otherwise.
 Babaye is marked with sa, the general indirect noun marker which indicates that babaye is not in the direct case but is still the agent of the sentence.
-Bugas is marked with the general oblique indefinite marker og, indicating that it is neither the noun in the direct case nor the agent noun, but rather that it is the direct object of the sentence.
+Bugás is marked with the general oblique indefinite marker og, indicating that it is neither the noun in the direct case nor the agent noun, but rather that it is the direct object of the sentence.

 With benefactee subject

 Here, the indirect object or benefactee Pedro is marked with si, the personal direct noun marker.
 The suffix -an indicates that the noun in the direct case (Pedro) is also the indirect object of the action, which would not have been known otherwise.
 Maria is marked with the personal indirect noun marker ni, which indicates that Maria is not the noun in the direct case but is still the agent of the sentence.
-Kalamay is marked with the general oblique indefinite marker og, indicating that kalamay is neither the noun in the direct case nor the agent/doer, but rather, it is the direct object.
+Kalamáy is marked with the general oblique indefinite marker og, indicating that kalamáy is neither the noun in the direct case nor the agent/doer, but rather, it is the direct object.